-The name of the master Application group is in the far left column - for example, Databases in the image above.
-The names of the individual Applications are in the columns on the right - for example, PING-mckay and UPTIME-mckay in the image above.
-Master service monitors in an Application are marked with an asterisk ().
+The name of the master Application group is listed (AIX in the image above) along with the names of the individual service monitors (e.g., FSCap).
+Master service monitors in an Application are marked with an asterisk (\).

-The status of a service is denoted by a colored bar beside the name of the service - green for services that are functioning normally; yellow for services that are in a warning state; and red for services that are in a critical state.
+The status of a service is denoted by a colored bar beside the name of the service: green indicates the service is functioning normally; yellow means the service is in a warning state; and red indicates the service is in a critical state.

 The name of each Application is a hyperlink.
 Click a link to view detailed information about an Application.
-For details about the Application information that is displayed, see .